The communication complexity of non-signaling distributions: Lower bounds for non-signaling distributions

-\begin{proof} We give a proof for the classical case, the quantum case follows by using teleportation.
+\begin{proof}[Proof of Theorem~\ref{cor:lower-bound-quasi}] We give a proof for the classical case, the quantum case follows the same lines.
 Let $c$ be the number of bits exchanged.
 From Lemma~\ref{lm:decreased-correlations-pi}, we know that there exists marginal distributions $p_A(a|x)$ and $p_B(b|y)$ such that $p_l(a,b|x,y)=\frac{1}{2^t}p(a,b|x,y)+(1-\frac{1}{2^t})p_A(a|x)p_B(b|y)$ is local.
 This gives an affine model for $p(a,b|x,y)$, as the following combination of two local distributions:

 Then $\cquasi(\mathbf{p}) \leq 2^{t+1} -1$.

 In the case of binary outputs with uniform marginals, $\mathbf{p}_l=( C/ 2^t,0,0)$, and Lemma~\ref{lm:decreased-correlations-pi} implies that $ C/2^t \in \L_0$.
 By following the local protocol for $ C/2^t$ and letting Alice flip her output, we also get a local protocol for $- C/2^t$, so $-C/2^t \in \L_0$ as well.
 Notice that we may build an affine model for $C$ as a combination of $C/2^t$ and $-C/2^t$: